 Over the past few years, we have been witnessing how the clean beauty movement has radically changed the way beauty products are formulated and purchased.
-The clean beauty movement has been adopted by downstream players, such as retailers and brands, to such an extent that it has become formula parameter that is impossible to ignore, heavily influencing supply and demand of final products and ingredients.
+The clean beauty movement has been adopted by downstream players, such as retailers and brands, to such an extent that it has become a formula parameter that is impossible to ignore, heavily influencing supply and demand of final products and ingredients.

 Towards biome-kind beauty